Wang Mei-hua

 Wang Mei-hua (王美花 (Wáng Měihuā); born 10 August 1958) is a Taiwanese politician and lawyer who served as the Minister of Economic Affairs of Taiwan from 2020 to 2024.
 Prior to her ministership, she also served as the deputy and vice minister of the ministry.

 Education

-Wang earned her bachelor's degree in law from National Taiwan University.
+After graduating from Taichung Municipal Taichung Girls' Senior High School, Wang earned her bachelor's degree in law from National Taiwan University.

 Political career

 Wang was the director-general of the Intellectual Property Office within the Ministry of Economic Affairs until July 2016, when she was named vice minister of economic affairs.
 She remained vice minister through June 2019, and became deputy minister later that month.
-Wang was promoted to economics affairs minister on 19 June 2020, succeeding Shen Jong-chin, who had assumed the vice premiership.
+Wang was promoted to economic affairs minister on 19 June 2020, succeeding Shen Jong-chin, who had assumed the vice premiership.

 Personal life

 Wang is married to Wellington Koo.